 *Estimate based on ½ whole and ½ sauce

-This chart shows 2,018 square feet of growing space without any paths in between them.
+This chart would be 2,018 square feet of growing space without any paths in between them.
 I have given the yield in quarts but to have a better idea if this would suit your family, you will probably want to consider pints (or twice as many jars half the size).
 For example, one pint of beets would probably be adequate for a meal for four people, a 100 foot row will yield around 48 pints which would provide enough beets for one meal a week for a year.

 This chart provides 657 quarts plus potatoes, about half of Grandma Carrie’s rule of thumb.
 Do you have a canner, pressure canner, enough lids and jars?